F33RNI/GPT-Telegramus/README.md

   - File `chats.json` saves `conversation_id` and `parent_id` (for API V1)
 - For `"chatgpt_api_type": 3` conversation histories will be saved in `conversations` directory inside `chats` directory.
 - For `"chatgpt_api_type": 0` conversation histories will be saved in `conversations.json` file inside `chats` directory.

+To remove conversation use `/clear` command in telegram chat

 *p.s.
 Might not work properly =)*